Gender in Doctor Who

-Female Roles in Doctor Who
+Female roles

-Majority of the Companions featured on the show are women.
-Many female characters during the first and second Doctor's series were teenage girls from the ages of 14-15, including Vicki, Katarina, and Victoria.
+The majority of the Companions featured on the show are women.
+Many female characters during the First and Second Doctors' series (1963–1969) were teenage girls from the ages of 14–15, including Vicki, Katarina, and Victoria.
 Several female characters, including Polly, Jo Grant, and Donna Noble, have had assistant and secretary jobs during the show.
-As of 2022, 94% of people in business support roles in the UK are women.
 Female scientist companions also outnumber male scientist companions, with Zoe Heriot, Liz Shaw and River Song represent several branches of science.

-Liz Shaw, played by Caroline John, first appeared in Spearhead From Space as the new scientific advisor to UNIT.
+Liz Shaw, played by Caroline John, first appeared in Spearhead from Space (1970) as the new scientific advisor to UNIT.
 John said, "I was excited at first to be a brainy girl, but all the directors wanted really was a sexy piece.
 It was such an effort looking glamorous on cold clay-pits and rubbish dumps.
 I enjoyed the series but found it restricting after a while."

-Elisabeth Sladen starred as Sarah Jane Smith.
-Smith was a journalist who first appeared in The Time Warrior.
-Sladen returned to Doctor Who in "School Reunion" and in the spinoff The Sarah Jane Adventures.
-Actor and "School Reunion" writer Toby Whithouse said, "[Smith] changed the companion from being a rather helpless hysteric to being a feisty, opinionated, strong equal to The Doctor.
+Elisabeth Sladen starred as Sarah Jane Smith, a journalist who first appeared in The Time Warrior (1973–1974).
+Sladen returned to Doctor Who in "School Reunion" (2006) and in the spinoff The Sarah Jane Adventures (2007–2011).
+Actor and "School Reunion" writer Toby Whithouse said, "[Sarah] changed the companion from being a rather helpless hysteric to being a feisty, opinionated, strong equal to the Doctor.
 And, at the time, you know that was quite an extraordinary thing to do.
 That was not the role the companion, or women, were meant to be playing.
 They were meant to be playing the victim, they were meant to be decoration.
 I think what Lis Sladen did with that character is quite extraordinary.
 We forget how revolutionary she was at the time."

 Leela, played by Louise Jameson, is a warrior of the savage Sevateem tribe.
 She is portrayed as an intelligent noble savage.
-In The Invasion of Time, Leela stays behind on Gallifrey after falling in love with Andred.
-Doctor Who producer Philip Hinchcliffe and script editor Robert Holmes said the character was inspired by George Bernard Shaw's Eliza Doolittle (from Pygmalion) and written to be a primitive that learns from the Doctor.
+In The Invasion of Time (1978), Leela stays behind on Gallifrey after falling in love with Andred.
+Doctor Who producer Philip Hinchcliffe and script editor Robert Holmes said the character was inspired by George Bernard Shaw's Eliza Doolittle (from Pygmalion) and written to be a primitive that learns from the Fourth Doctor.

 Romana is a Time Lord played Mary Tamm from 1978 to 1979 and Lalla Ward from 1979 to 1981.
-The White Guardian assigns Romana as an assistant to the Doctor.
+The White Guardian assigns Romana as an assistant to the Fourth Doctor.
 Romana initially looks down on the Doctor, but grows to view him as a teacher due to his experience.
 She decides not to return to Gallifrey and remains in E-Space.
 The character of Romana was intended to contrast the "savage" nature of Leela and is often viewed as an equal of the Doctor.

 Sylvester McCoy and Sophie Aldred as the Seventh Doctor and Ace.